• Skip navigation

 Heinz Werner Höppel

-PD Dr.-Ing.
+Prof. Dr.-Ing.
 Heinz Werner Höppel

 Group Leader Light Metals & Mechanical Testing and Nanostructured Materials, Deputy Head of Institute